Radiance is a research platform and database for VR Art.

 Visual artists use their chosen medium to critically reflect upon and discuss today’s society or individual living conditions, to speak about e.g. science, philosophy, etc. or to scrutinize and question the possibilities or limits of the medium itself.
 They go beyond the creative possibilities of the medium and deal critically with their surroundings to include their thoughts and conclusions within their artwork.

-Tina Sauerlaender is the co-founder and CEO of Radiance VR.
+Tina Sauerlaender (she/her), PhD, is the co-founder and CEO of Radiance VR.
 She is Artistic Director of the VR ART PRIZE by DKB in Cooperation with CAA Berlin.
 She is the Director and Head Curator of the exhibition hub peer to space that is based in Berlin.
-Since 2010 she is the curator of many exhibitions dealing with the impact of the digital and the Internet on individual environments and society involving digital media, post-internet art and VR.
-She curated the international group exhibition THE UNFRAMED WORLD (HeK Basel, 2017), "Europe's first large-scale show on virtual reality" in art (ArteFuse, New York).
-She is founder of SALOON, an international network for women in art.
-She is based in Berlin.
+Since 2010 she is the curator of many exhibitions on the impact of the digital and the Internet on society and individual environments.
+She curated the group exhibition THE UNFRAMED WORLD (HeK Basel, 2017), "Europe's first large-scale show on virtual reality" in art (ArteFuse, New York).
+She is founder of SALOON Berlin, the first one of the SALOON Network, an international network for women in art active in different cities.

-Miriam Arbus is the project manager of Radiance VR.
-She is also co-founder and co-director of Sleepover Club Initiative she presented FORUM, a participatory residency as part of the Doing Feminisms Sharing The World Australia Arts Council project.
+Miriam Arbus (she/her) is the project manager of Radiance VR.
+She is the co-founder of Sleepover Club Initiative she presented FORUM, a participatory residency as part of the Doing Feminisms Sharing The World Australia Arts Council project.
 She , and curated the exhibition What Has Feminism Ever Done For Me?
 (Melbourne, 2016).
 She established Men per Ex Lati, the Brunswick Street Gallery’s media series.
 She was the VR & Interactive Media Programmer for Toronto New Wave Festival 2019.
 She is the curator of Lossless Bodies.
 She holds an MA in Contemporary and Modern Art Theory and History from the University of Toronto.
 She is based in Toronto.